 Definition of a Learning Disability: Symptoms and Types

-A learning disability, also known as a learning problem, occurs when a child of normal intelligence has difficulty attaining certain skills such as reading or mathematics.
+A learning disability, also known as a learning problem, occurs when a child of average intelligence has difficulty attaining specific skills such as reading or mathematics.
 The disorder mainly affects those in childhood, although it can be a lifelong condition affecting school, work, and even social situations with friends and family.
 Learning problems are due to the brain incorrectly interpreting what it sees and hears; information from different parts of the brain do not connect properly.
-Some people are only affected in one area, while others may have numerous learning disabilities, which impact their lives more intensely.
+Some people are only affected in one area, while others may have many learning disabilities, which impact their lives more intensely.

 Kindergarten through Fourth Grade